Audio Merger

 Key Statistics

-- Merged audio maintains quality from source files
+• Merged audio maintains quality from your chosen encoding and source files

-- Merged files can be significantly larger in size
+• Merged files can be larger than individual segments combined

 Best Practices